[Case study]

 There are two main families of inground pools that are installed in Quebec.

-The pool with canvas: is composed of modular walls made of galvanized steel or resin, installed in the excavation before the concrete base is poured.
+The vinyl liner pool: is composed of modular walls made of galvanized steel or resin, installed in the excavation before the concrete base is poured.

-Let's start by demystifying the canvas pool, then we'll discuss the monohull pool later in this article.
+Let’s begin by demystifying the vinyl liner pool, then we’ll look at the one-piece fiberglass pool later in this article.

-The wall is often made of steel or resin and the bottom can be made of sand or concrete.
-When they are under the canvas, the wall and the bottom are not visible.
-It is important to identify them well, as the costs associated with repairs are very different depending on their nature.
-Thanks to their experience and the on-site evaluation by our experts, they can detect which material it is.
+The wall is often made of steel or resin, while the floor may be made of sand or concrete.
+Since both are located beneath the liner, they are not visible.
+It is important to identify them properly, as repair costs can vary significantly depending on the material involved.
+Thanks to their experience and on-site evaluation, our experts are able to determine which material they are dealing with.

 The canvas is made of vinyl and has a limited lifespan.
 It dries in the sun and is fragile during the winter.
 It is retained on the pool wall, or on the sidewalk, with a border that is often made of PVC.
 It is a material that dries and breaks over time and some models have become obsolete.